 Links of interest:

-In June 2018, a request was received by POLLINIS, a European NGO based in France which campaigns for the protection and conservation of pollinators (notable bees).
+In August 2018, a request was received by POLLINIS, a European NGO based in France that campaigns for the protection and conservation of pollinators (notable bees).
 POLLINIS promotes the transition towards alternative agricultural practices and away from the systematic use of pesticides in Europe.

-This request’s final aim was to produce an overview of current knowledge and research gaps related to farmland pesticide and fertilizer use impacts on the effectiveness of adjacent pollinator conservation measures.
+This request’s final aim was to produce an overview of current knowledge and research gaps related to farmland pesticide and fertiliser use impacts on the effectiveness of adjacent pollinator conservation measures.

 The revised research questions were: